 As such, there will be no significant divergence or convergence.

-Second, ensure that you check the inputs in the MACD.
+Second, ensure that you check the inputs in the moving average convergence divergence.
 In most cases, the default inputs are 9, 12, and 26.

 A good example of the MACD indicator at work is shown on the NZD/USD chart below.
 On this chart, look at the red and blue trend lines.